mattkuda/nextjs-starter/README.md

 ### Set up production webhooks

-1. Go to the Clerk Dashboard and update your webhook URL to your production domain
+1. Go to the Clerk Dashboard and update your webhook URL to your production domain (e.g., `https://yourdomain.com/api/auth/webhook`)
-2. Configure Stripe webhooks for your production environment
+2. Go to the Stripe Dashboard and update your webhook URL to your production domain (e.g., `https://yourdomain.com/api/payments/webhook`)
 3. Update webhook secrets in your production environment variables

 ### Deploy to Vercel